-General Merchants has four cafes situated throughout Belfast, with its East Belfast outlet on the Upper Newtownards Road proving the most popular amongst our members.
+General Merchants has four cafes situated throughout Belfast, with its East Belfast outlet on the Upper Newtownards Road proving the most popular.
 Looking inside it's easy to see why; the former grocery store provides a cosy and nostalgic location for a coffee stop.
 Again, this cafe has plenty of outdoor seating for cyclists, allowing you to enjoy its specialty belfast-based White Star coffee.

-This cafe in Ballycastle is a particularly popular spot amongst Cycling Ireland members.
+This cafe in Ballycastle is a particularly popular spot.
 It not only has some of the highest dwell times in Northern Ireland, but also ranks highly in terms of the average number of cyclists who stop here during their rides.
 The cafe provides an excellent coffee-stop for cyclists riding along the plethora of stunning routes that Antrim’s coast has to offer, particularly for those riding into Ballycastle from Waterfoot and Cushendall.
 Although there isn't too much bike parking near the cafe, there is plenty of outdoor seating with a view of the picturesque Ballycastle harbour and beach.

 Up next we have Paper Cup; a small but modern cafe in Belfast’s Titanic Quarter.
 Paper Cup is extremely accessible by bike, as the cafe is located off the Queen’s Road road in the pedestrianised ARC square, situated just behind the Odyssey Arena.
 The cafe is cycle-friendly, offering a 10% discount to cyclists as part of Sustrans’ ‘Pedal Perks’ scheme, and has outdoor seating and bike parking available.
 There’s plenty of reason here to pop in and enjoy a coffee overlooking the stunning SS Nomadic.